utoliveira/harold/README.md

 # harold

 ## Goals
-Create a template for multi stack to talk to each other:
+Create a template for the following stacks:

+- Protobufs
 - Monorepo for FE
 - Backend on GO
 - Jest